SimulationOfMario/SimulationOfMario/README.md

 - 👋🏻 Hi, I’m @SimulationOfMario
 - 👀 I’m interested in Game Design
 - 📖 I'm studying Software Engineering at ETSI, UMA
-- ⚙ I’m currently learning Godot, Python and more of my known languages
 - 💜 My other half is @PaulaAtencia
+- ⚙ I’m currently learning Godot (because I'm moving on from Unity)
-- ✒ Programming languages that I know:
+- ✒ Programming languages that I learned in order:
-    - 1️⃣ | C++
+    - 1️⃣ | C++        : To learn the basics of programming, but I must learn its full potential
-    - 2️⃣ | Java☕
-    - 3️⃣ | Haskell
-    - 4️⃣ | C
+    - 2️⃣ | Java       : To learn OOP and concurrence, it is the language that I have seen the most of it
+    - 3️⃣ | Haskell    : To learn functional programming and data structures, I am currently learning it in depth because it is one of my favorites
+    - 4️⃣ | C          : To learn pointers, code in Linux for the first time and learn a language that allows low-level control
-    - 5️⃣ | C#
+    - 5️⃣ | C#         : To learn specially for game design

+- 🧠 I'm interested in learning this other languages:
+    - 💧 Lua
+    - 👑 Nim
+    - 🟣 Elixir
+    - 🐫 Perl
+    - 🦀 Rust
+    - 🎯 Dart
+    - 🟥 Scala
+    - 🟦 TypeScript
 <!---
 SimulationOfMario/SimulationOfMario is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.